danielelkington/vue-camera-gestures/docs/guide/README.md

   :showCameraFeedAfterTrainingCycle="false"
   ></camera-gestures>
 ```
+Note that this will still render the video element in the DOM due to TensorFlow requirements - it will just be hidden.
 ### Customizing the progress bar
 The progress bar can be customized using the `progress` slot.
 The slot props object contains the following properties:
 - `inProgress`: `Boolean` Whether something is in progress and a progress bar should be displayed